UBC-NLP/aoc_id/README.md

 - static: used in case of external embedding, if True: External Embeddings are not fine tuned during training, if False: External EMbeddings are fine tuned during training).
 - rand: if True, No external embedding is applied, randomly initialized embedding
 - embedding: External embedding model in gensim format
 - model_file: Output model file in Json.
+ -EMB_type: Choose whether fastText or CBOW or skipgram

 *Note: final model score is dumped into a file with name_of_model_score with both dev and test scores*
 # Example Project (Arabic Dialect Identification with Deep Models) #